 You can also have large fixed-pane windows installed for indoor dividers between rooms.
 This way, you can significantly brighten up the interior spaces of your home.

 Fixed glass pane windows can be coupled with different windows or glass doors, a solution which may be perfect for your porch, or swimming pool area.

 A perfect way to compliment windows and doors, that you may not know about, is to use top-lights and sidelights.
 Top-lights refer to the glass inserts above a window or door.
 Sidelights refer to the glass sections installed directly next to your door, either on one side or both.

 You can use top-lights and sidelights to bridge and fill the remainder of the opening/doorway that is considerably wider and higher than the maximum sizes of your door, letting in more light and opening up more of the view.

 Sidelights can incorporate sections that are fixed panes, and others that are opening windows, usually in the form of sash windows that are top-hung or side-hung.
 Top-lights usually incorporate fixed panes or top hung windows.

 Coupled optimally with your windows and doors, these features let in extra light, they brighten up your space, and can beautifully compliment your home’s aesthetic layout.

-When it comes to the aluminium finishes you have both standard and more eccentric choices!
-The most popular options are either the natural anodised finish (silver), and our standard powder coated colours – namely white, bronze, charcoal (deep grey), black and new silver.
-Beyond these, for big enough quantities, you can have your door frames powder-coated in almost any color imaginable to suit your style.
+When it comes to aluminium finishes you have both standard and more eccentric choices!
+The most popular options are either the natural anodised finish (silver), or our standard powder coated colours – namely white, bronze, charcoal (deep grey), black and new silver.
+Beyond these, for large quantities, you can have your door frames powder-coated in almost any colour imaginable to suit your style.
 Now that’s versatility!

 Make the right choice

-Personalize your space!
-Whatever types of windows you desire for your home, aluminium windows can cover just about any customized specification.
+Personalise your space!
+Whatever type of windows you desire for your home, aluminium windows can cover just about any customised specification.